taw00/joplin-rpm/README.md

 ---

-# What's in this repository?
+# What's in this Github repository?

 This repository provides and maintains source packages that can be built to run on Fedora Linux 29+ and EL8 (testing-only) on x86_64.
-Binary (fully functional) application packages based on these source packages are available elsewhere (see below) and make Joplin relatively easy to install and maintain.
+Binary (fully functional) application packages based on these source packages are available elsewhere (in the Fedora Project's COPR repositories) (see below) and make Joplin relatively easy to install and maintain.

-In order to use this application, you only need to download and install the `joplin` application.
-It will, by default, only store your notes and documents local.
+In order to use this application, you only need to download and install the `joplin` application (via the COPR repos).
+It will, by default, only store your notes and documents locally.
 And unencrypted.
-It is highly recommended that (a) you secure your notes with encryption, and (b) configure the application to sync to the cloud (Dropbox, Nextcloud, the).
+It is highly recommended that (a) you secure your notes with encryption, and (b) configure the application to sync to the cloud (Dropbox, Nextcloud, etc).

 ## Why github for this sort of thing?